The Bankrate promise

 With the Freedom Unlimited, you’ll get three complimentary months of DoorDash DashPass membership, after which you’ll be automatically enrolled for an additional nine months at 50 percent off (if you choose to keep the service).
-This membership gets you access to unlimited deliveries with a $0 delivery fee, plus reduced service fees, but you’ll need to activate the perk by Dec.
+This membership gets you access to unlimited deliveries with a $0 delivery fee on orders over $12 along with reduced service fees, but you’ll need to activate the perk by Dec.
 31, 2024.

 Free Instacart+ membership and statement credits

 Similar to the DoorDash benefit, you’ll receive three complimentary months of Instacart+ membership, then be automatically enrolled for an annual membership (should you choose to keep it).
 Instacart+ membership gets you unlimited deliveries with a $0 delivery fee and reduced service fees.
 To use this benefit, you’ll need to enroll by July 31, 2024.